 There is now no qualifying period for holidays and all employees, regardless of status or service, qualify for paid holidays.
 All time worked qualifies for paid holiday time.

-In calculating how many days' holidays to which an employee may be entitled, employers should include all hours worked including time spent on annual leave, time spent on maternity leave, parental leave, force majeure or adoptive leave, certified sick leave, and any time spent on the first 13 weeks of carer's leave.
+In calculating how many days' holidays to which an employee may be entitled, employers should include all hours worked including time spent on annual leave, time spent on maternity leave, parental leave, force majeure leave, adoptive leave, certified sick leave, and any time spent on the first 13 weeks of carer's leave.
 Employees do not accrue annual leave while on uncertified sick leave, occupational injury, temporary lay-off or career break.

 A day of sickness during holidays, which is covered by a medical certificate, is not counted as annual leave.